Foodborne Pathogen Testing

 What are the "Big 4" foodborne pathogens?

 The four pathogens most commonly associated with foodborne illness and regulatory recalls are Salmonella, Listeria monocytogenes, E. coli O157:H7 (STEC), and Campylobacter.
-These are the primary targets for routine foodborne pathogen testing.
+These are the primary targets for routine pathogen screening.

 How do you test for bacterial toxins in food?

 Unlike living bacteria, toxins (like those from S. aureus or B. cereus) are heat-stable and persist even after cooking.
-We use specific immunoassays (ELISA) or latex agglutination tests to detect the pre-formed toxin directly in the food matrix.
+Specific immunoassays (ELISA) or latex agglutination tests detect the pre-formed toxin directly in the food matrix.

 What is STEC and why is it a zero-tolerance adulterant?